-- 1. Notification of job openings to students and graduates who are in active status. - Representatives from government, business and industry on campus to conduct employment interviews. - 3.
-An annual Employers' Day held during the spring term.
-This event informs students of the various types of career opportunities and allows faculty, staff and students to interact with company representatives. - 4.
-Assistance with job-search strategies, resume preparation and interviewing skills.
+- Notification of job openings via the "Jobs At A Glance" webpage. - Coordination of campus recruiting by business and industry representatives, including an annual Employers Day which is held during the Spring term.
+This event informs students of various types of career opportunities and allows faculty and students to interact with company representatives. - Assistance with job search strategies, resume preparation and interviewing skills.

-Although the student employment services office cannot guarantee anyone a job, all efforts are made to assist students as much as possible.
-Students should always remember that employers are looking for well-rounded individuals who will be dependable, effective and responsible employees.
-Grade point average and college involvement are also very important.
+Please call (864) 941-8614 to schedule an appointment to discuss any of the above services.
+Although the Student Success Center cannot guarantee anyone a job, all efforts are made to assist students as much as possible.
+Students should remember that employers are looking for well-rounded individuals who will be dependable, effective and responsible employees.
+Faculty recommendations, grade point average and college involvement are also very important.